 You may be having a heart attack if you have any of the following symptoms:

-If these symptoms last for five minutes or more, you should call your local emergency services.
+If these symptoms last for five minutes or more, you should call 24 hour emergency room.
 You may be having a heart attack.
 Heart attack can also cause pain in the jaw, neck, back, or arms.

 What are other symptoms of chest pain?